geoah/docker-ethminer/README.md

 ### Docker container for Ethereum mining with CUDA.

 Simple and easy to run, if you have a Nvidia GPU and want to mine eth.
+This is based off the Genoil ethminer branch #110 with NVIDIA CUDA v8.0 and should be compatible with NVIDIA 1080 and 1070.

 **Note** This image builds the Genoil ethminer, which is faster than the standard opencl ethminer. [https://github.com/Genoil/cpp-ethereum](https://github.com/Genoil/cpp-ethereum)